FAQ

 In summary, if you are a SOJC student and you go the B.A. route, you do not have a math requirement.

 Class prerequisites can be different things or a combination of things.
 Some classes require a prerequisite class before you can take that class.
-J452, for example, has J352 as a prerequisite.
+JCOM 301, for example, has Jcom 201 as a prerequisite.
 Notice that these classes are not in sequence.
-I didn’t say you had to take J451 before J452.
 Sometimes the course numbering is a true sequence, sometimes it’s not.
 CH 222 has CH 221 as a prerequisite.
 That’s a true sequence.

 Some classes have a test score as a prerequisite.
-MATH 105, for example, requires an SAT score of at least 550 or an ACT score of at least 25.
-If you don’t have this, you can still take this class if you meet MATH 105’s other prerequisite, MATH 095.
-This is an example of a class having different types of prerequisites and it’s an either or proposition.
+MATH 105Z, for example, MATH 101 or a high enough ALEKS score.
+This is an example of a class having different types of prerequisites.
 You have to meet at least one type of prerequisite in order to take the class.

 Your class standing – freshman, sophomore, junior, senior, post-baccalaureate – this can also be used as a prerequisite as well.
 Some upper division classes, for example, may be restricted to sophomores and up or juniors and up.